javfdez/Libft/README.md

 All functions using t_list will be using this struct to represent the elements of the list.
 Here is a description of the fields of the struct:

-- **content**: The data contained in the element.The *void allows to store any kind of data.
+- **content**: The data contained in the element.
+The *void allows to store any kind of data.
 - **next**: The next element’s address or NULL if it’s the last element.

 ## Personal functions